bcomnes/old-bret.io/_posts/articles/2014-08-25-managing-programs-in-unix-userland.md

 Running this `stow` command with the `-S` flag (for save/stow?) symlinks the contents of `~/stow/program-1.0.0` into the directory above the `~/stow` folder.
 In this case this is your home folder `~/`.  `bash` is configured to use the default Unix directories in the home folder by default, so now binaries from `program-1.0.0` should be in your `$PATH`.

 Lets say we want to un-`stow` a program to remove it from our environment or to stow a new version.
-We cam simply run:
+We can simply run:

 ```sh
 > cd ~/stow